-We are leveraging our proprietary platform relating to LUNAR and our nucleic acid technologies to develop and advance a pipeline of mRNA based vaccines and therapeutics for the prevention of infectious diseases and treatment of rare genetic disorders with significant unmet medical needs.
+We are leveraging our proprietary platform relating to LUNAR and our nucleic acid technologies to develop and advance a pipeline of mRNA-based vaccines and therapeutics for the prevention of infectious diseases and treatment of rare genetic disorders with significant unmet medical needs.
 We continue to expand this platform with innovative delivery solutions that allow us to expand our discovery efforts.
-Our proprietary LUNAR technology is intended to address the major hurdles in RNA drug development, namely the effective and safe delivery of RNA therapeutics to disease-relevant target tissues.
+Our proprietary LUNAR technology is intended to address major hurdles in RNA drug development, such as the effective and safe delivery of RNA therapeutics to disease-relevant target tissues and for RNA vaccines the mitigation of challenges associated with cold chain storage and distribution via lyophilization.
 We believe the versatility of our platform to target multiple tissues, its compatibility with various nucleic acid therapeutics, and our expertise in developing scalable manufacturing processes will allow us to deliver on the next generation of nucleic acid medicines.